InfinitePeripherals/RapidScan/README.md

 RapidScan is an innovative product bringing the power of backend services directly to the HaloRing (no frontend Android development required).
 RapidScan will forward barcodes or camera image (+the selected action) to the appropriate backend services using Bluetooth, BLE, WiFi+REST, or WiFi+MQTT for processing.
 These services can then respond with a "card" describing what to display on the Halo's screen using a simple markup language called RiSL (Ring Scanner Language).

-*This is a "NO HALORING DEVELOPMENT NEEDED" path.*
+Rapid Development: *This is a "NO HALORING DEVELOPMENT NEEDED" path.*

 ## Concepts
 | Concept    | Description                                                                                                |